nightingale/nightingale.github.io/README.md

 <img src="http://i.imgur.com/rwMnA8y.png">

+To set up your programs tags, go to the settings page and add in the tags you would like to use.
+Once you add these tags, you will then add them to a tracker on the tracker edit screen.

 To add a tag to a tracker, click edit on the tracker of your choice.
 Once on the tracker editing screen, click the goals tab.
 On the goals tab, click the + button to begin customizing your goal.
 Follow each step in order to customize what type of goal you would like to create.

 ### Statuses

 <img src="http://i.imgur.com/bsntFwj.png">

+To set up your programs statuses, go to the settings page and add in the statuses you would like to use.
+Once you add these statuses, you will then add them to a tracker on the tracker edit screen.

 To add a Status to a tracker, click edit on the tracker of your choice.
 Once on the tracker editing screen, click the goals tab.
 On the goals tab, click the + button to begin customizing your goal.
 Follow each step in order to customize what type of goal you would like to create.